ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Key Re-Distribution Request

 To request a re-distribution of keying material, the Client sends a shortened Key Distribution Request to the KDC ({{ssec-key-distribution-request}}), formatted as follows.
-The payload MUST contain only the following field:
+The payload MUST contain the following fields:

+* 'type', encoded as a CBOR int, with value TBD3 if the request is intended to retrieve updated keying material and TBD4 if the request is intended to produce and retrieve new keying material.

 * 'scope', which contains only the identifier of the specific group or topic, encoded as in {{ssec-authorization-request}}.
 That is, the role field is not present.